Ask The Experts

 A digital multimeter can help diagnose problems with your boat's electrical systems

-If you're tempted to leave your boat with a heater running this winter rather than winterizing, consider these examples
+If you're tempted to leave your boat with a heater running this winter, consider these examples

-The USCG has adjusted the safety regulations governing the number of passengers carried aboard commercial vessels
+The USCG has adjusted the regulations for the number of passengers aboard commercial vessels

 Keeping Diesel Fuel Clean